New Hope, Pennsylvania: 19th century

-The North Pennsylvania Railroad finished construction of their New Hope Branch in 1891, later being taken over by the Reading Railroad.
-Passenger service to Philadelphia's Reading Terminal as well as all other passenger activity was terminated in 1952 from Hatboro, also the end for electrified track, and New Hope.
+20th century

 Between 1952 and 1966, only freight trains were seen entering and leaving New Hope, mostly to deliver paper pulp for the Union Camp Paper Corp. and to deliver sand and gravel to James D. Morrissey Materials Co., a cement company and a division of James D. Morrissey, Inc. In 1966, the New Hope and Ivyland Railroad was formed and bought 16 mi of track from New Hope southwest to Ivyland.
 Scenic tourist excursions started the same year.
 Freight service to New Hope was then handled by the New Hope and Ivyland Railroad.
 In 1972, SEPTA, who by then took over Reading Railroad's passenger operations, extended the electrified route to Warminster, where the current interchange for both SEPTA and NHRR is.
 Freight service to James D. Morrissey Materials Co. ceased sometime in the late 1970s and to Union Camp Paper Corp. in 1985.
 The New Hope and Ivyland Railroad continues to provide scenic tourist excursion passenger trains between New Hope and nearby Lahaska.

 In 1983, NBC network anchorwoman Jessica Savitch and her boyfriend drowned after their car overturned into the Delaware Canal.
 The canal passes by Odette's Restaurant, where the couple had dined on a rainy evening when visibility was poor and two warning signs were missed.

+21st century

-In 2004 and 2006, New Hope was flooded when the Delaware River overflowed its banks.
+In 2004 and 2006, New Hope was flooded when the Delaware River overflowed.
 On both occasions, the downtown businesses reopened within several days.
 Compared to the Great Flood of 1955, the 2004 and 2006 floods did not cause severe damage or fatalities.

 Geography

 According to the U.S. Census Bureau, the borough has a total area of 1.4 sqmi, of which 1.3 sqmi is land and 0.2 sqmi (11.19%) is water.
 Much of that water is the Delaware River.

 The borough is located at the confluence of the Delaware River and Aquetong (Ingham) Creek, which begins its two-mile course in neighboring Solebury Township at Ingham Springs, the most productive spring in Southeastern Pennsylvania.
 The name Aquetong comes from a Lenape word meaning "spring in the bushes," while Ingham refers to Samuel D. Ingham, an industrialist, congressman, and advocate of the canal that would run through the town.
 Near its end in New Hope, the creek forms a scenic millpond and waterfall near the Bucks County Playhouse, a former mill.

-The former place names Hood and Hufnagel are now part of the Borough.
+The former place names Hood and Hufnagel are now part of the borough.